hamiddastgir/Machine-Learning-for-HIV-Drug-Optimization/README.md

 # machine-learning-drug-optimization
-Using reinforcement learning methods to come up with optimal drug policies
+Using machine learning methods to come up with optimal drug policies